ealeksandrov/BrowserPicker/README.md

 [![License](https://img.shields.io/github/license/ealeksandrov/BrowserPicker.svg)](LICENSE.md)
 ![Platform](https://img.shields.io/badge/platform-macos-lightgrey.svg)

 Browser Picker opens links in different browsers as specified, according to rules.
-For example - initial setup will launch Firefox for `meet.google.com` and Safari for the rest of links.
+For example, initial setup will launch Firefox for `meet.google.com` and Safari for the rest of links.

+2 types of rules are set up in `plist` file - hostnames list and substrings list to match in opened URL.
+Also there are settings for default and alternative browsers.

-There is no UI or easy way to define rule set - you should update Swift code and recompile for yourself.
-For good reliable solutions, check [alternatives](#alternatives) section.
+There is no UI or easy way to extend rule set - but you can update Swift code and recompile for yourself.
+For other fully-featured solutions, check [alternatives](#alternatives) section.

 ## Installation